Haysi, Virginia: History

+During the Great Depression, Civilian Conservation Corps crews worked in the Jefferson National Forest nearby, helping to revitalize Main Street.
+Local politicians attempted to create a new national park at the Breaks, a spectacular gorge of the Russell Fork at the Virginia-Kentucky line that some promoted as the "Grand Canyon of the South", which would help create a tourism sector.
+However, unlike with Shenandoah National Park to the north, financial accommodations could not be made with the lumber company and railroad, so instead Breaks Interstate Park (operated by state park commissions for Virginia and Kentucky) was created in 1954, and a conference center was added in 1997.
+In addition, the U.S. Army Corps of Engineers designed and supervised construction of the John W. Flannagan Dam beginning in 1960, which controls area flooding as part of the Big Sandy flood protection system.
+It remains open to public day use, including fishing and boating.

 Geography

 Haysi is located in northeastern Dickenson County.

 According to the United States Census Bureau, the town has a total area of 9.5 sqkm, of which 9.2 sqkm is land and 0.3 sqkm, or 3.10%, is water.
 The town's area was 2.3 sqkm in 2000.

 Climate

 The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 The Köppen Climate System describes the weather as humid subtropical, and uses the abbreviation Cfa.